-The monitoring of GND2294 indicated a stabilising trend of all analytes throughout the monitoring period except for TDS, which increased in concentration during May 2023.
-However, these levels remain elevated compared to the baseline as shown in Figures 15, 16 and 17 for chloride, TDS and EC respectively.
-It is likely that the increase in analyte concentrations continues to be associated with the landfarming activity from area W2205 and W2305, the shallow groundwater table and sandy soils.
+The monitoring of GND2294 indicated a slight downward trend of all analytes throughout the monitoring period.
+Although trending downward, the levels remain elevated compared to the baseline as shown in Figures 15, 16 and 17 for chloride, TDS and EC respectively.
+It is likely that the ongoing decrease in analyte concentrations is associated with reduced landfarming activity, and completion of landfarming area W2205.

-The analysis of the groundwater monitoring network at Waikaikai landfarm indicated results were within consent condition limits for the 2022-2023 monitoring period.
+The analysis of the groundwater monitoring network at Waikaikai landfarm indicated results were within consent condition limits for the 2023/24 monitoring period.
 For most of the bores, the analytes remain stable or slightly decreasing during the monitoring period.
+It is important to continue monitoring the trend of analytes in the bores during the 2024/25 period.